-Everyone isn’t picky about what they use on their hair, however, if you want to prevent product buildup, then paying attention to the products you use is important.
+Everyone isn’t picky about what they use on their hair, however, if you want to prevent product buildup, then paying attention to the ingredients you use is important.

 Products that contain silicones or heavy butter/oils can be too much for low porosity hair.
-It can build up quickly which can lead to less moisture retention.
+It can build up quickly which will lead to less moisture retention.

 Be Careful With Protein